sbslee/fuc/docs/cli.rst

      $ fuc tbl-sum table.csv --sep ,

    Positional arguments:
-     table_file            table file
+     table_file            Table file.

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --sep TEXT            delimiter to use (default: '\t') --skiprows TEXT       comma-separated line numbers to skip (0-indexed) or number of lines to skip at the start of the file (e.g. `--skiprows 1,` will skip the second line, `--skiprows 2,4` will skip the third and fifth lines, and `--skiprows 10` will skip the first 10 lines)
+     --sep TEXT            Delimiter to use (default: '\t').
+     --skiprows TEXT       Comma-separated line numbers to skip (0-indexed) or number of lines to skip at the start of the file (e.g. `--skiprows 1,` will skip the second line, `--skiprows 2,4` will skip the third and fifth lines, and `--skiprows 10` will skip the first 10 lines).
      --na_values TEXT [TEXT ...]
-                           additional strings to recognize as NA/NaN (by default, the following values are interpreted as NaN: '', '#N/A', '#N/A N/A', '#NA', '-1.#IND', '-1.#QNAN', '-NaN', '-nan', '1.#IND', '1.#QNAN', '<NA>', 'N/A', 'NA', 'NULL', 'NaN', 'n/a', 'nan', 'null')
+                           Additional strings to recognize as NA/NaN (by default, the following values are interpreted as NaN: '', '#N/A', '#N/A N/A', '#NA', '-1.#IND', '-1.#QNAN', '-NaN', '-nan', '1.#IND', '1.#QNAN', '<NA>', 'N/A', 'NA', 'NULL', 'NaN', 'n/a', 'nan', 'null').
-     --keep_default_na     whether or not to include the default NaN values when parsing the data (see 'pandas.read_table' for details)
+     --keep_default_na     Wwhether or not to include the default NaN values when parsing the data (see 'pandas.read_table' for details).
-     --expr TEXT           query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`) --columns TEXT [TEXT ...]
+     --expr TEXT           Query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`).
+     --columns TEXT [TEXT ...]
-                           columns to be summarized (by default, all columns will be included) --dtypes PATH         file of column names and their data types (etheir 'categorical' or 'numeric'); one tab-delimited pair of column name and data type per line
+                           Columns to be summarized (by default, all columns will be included).
+     --dtypes PATH         File of column names and their data types (etheir 'categorical' or 'numeric'); one tab-delimited pair of column name and data type per line.

 vcf-filter
 ==========